shopsys/monorepo-tools/README.md

 The rest of modules of Shopsys Framework including [HTTP smoke testing](https://github.com/shopsys/http-smoke-testing) are distributed under standard MIT license.

 Shopsys Framework also uses some third-party components and images which are licensed under their own respective licenses.
-The list of these licenses is summarized in [License overview of included 3rd party libraries](./license-overview-of-included-3rd-party-libraries.md).
+The list of these licenses is summarized in [Open Source License Acknowledgements and Third Party Copyrights](./open-source-license-acknowledgements-and-third-party-copyrights.md).